nikolaosJP/Data-Science-Projects/MVTec Anomaly Detection/README.md

 MVTec AD is an open access dataset (see [MVTec dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad)) used for training anomaly detection ML algorithms.
 It contains over 5.000 high-res images divided into 15 different objects, some of which are characterised by a morphological anomaly.
 These anomalies are manifested in a myriad of forms such as scratches, dents, or other structural irregularities.

 In this IPython notebook we will use Transfer Learning, a popular approach in deep learning, to firstly distinguish objects in pristine condition from those with anomalies and secondly to detect the exact location of any potential physical defects.
-Transfer Learning, in case you are unfamiliar with the concept, is a technique used to expediate the training period of deep convolutional neural networks.
+Transfer Learning, in case you are unfamiliar with the concept, is a technique used to expedite the training period of deep convolutional neural networks.
 This is achieved by utilizing weights from pre-trained models that were developed for visual object recognition software research.
 Top performing models can be downloaded and used directly, or integrated into a new model to solve new tasks.

 # Model Architecture